Patient groups and community networks

 Patient participation groups (PPGs) are groups of patients linked with a GP practice.
-There are different forms of PPGs, some meet on a regular basis, some are virtual groups which mean that communication is mainly by email and some are a mixture of both.
+There are different forms of patient groups, some meet on a regular basis, some are virtual groups which mean that communication is mainly by email and most are a mixture of both.
 They all vary in size.

-Being a member of a PPG means that you can represent registered patients, provide feedback on the services the practice offers, help the practice make improvements and promote health and improved quality of care.
-PPGS work in partnership with practice staff.
+Being a member of a patient group means that you can represent registered patients, provide feedback on the services the practice offers, help the practice make improvements and promote health and improved quality of care.
+Patient groups work in partnership with practice staff.

 This can mean reviewing the practice patient survey and working to develop an action plan to address any issues and to improve services.
 Many PPGs also produce practice newsletters, arrange health information sessions and some support the practice by signposting patients to other support services and networks.

-To find out about your PPG and how to join the PPG at your practice check their website or contact the practice manager at your surgery.
+To find out about your PPG and how to join one at your practice, check their website or contact the practice manager at your surgery.

 The National Association for Patient Participation (NAPP) provides guidance around getting involved and joining your local PPG.

 We are working with our PPI Committee to put together a local guide to developing an effective PPG.

 We will also work with local practices to support this development.
 The draft guide is here - please give any comments to email@example.com